-In this episode of Agency Journey, Duncan Craig from Raka comes on the show to discuss growing an agency and how they work with and sell enterprise clients.
+In this episode of Agency Journey, Duncan Craig from Raka comes to discuss growing an agency and how they work with and sell enterprise clients.

-Duncan and his co-founders worked together at an agency which eventually sold and, they started Raka together.
+Duncan and his co-founders worked together at an agency that eventually sold and, they started Raka together.

 Here are the main takeaways from the interview.

 Keep It Personal

 One thing that stands out throughout the interview is Duncan’s focus on personal relationships.
 With their clients, they keep the heads of the agency easily accessible.
 Rather than being handed off to just an account manager, they’re able to reach one of the executives directly and know that they’re talking to someone actively working on the account.

 Raka also focuses on making sure that the team’s time is well balanced.
 Rather than an agency working long hours, they make sure it’s simple to leave at a reasonable time.
 This keeps the team recharged and enjoying agency work without getting burned out.

 To even take the personal nature of Raka further, the name itself is after the agency owner, Stephen Rakaseder, that the partners worked for before.
 They viewed him as a mentor, and after he passed, they wanted their work to continue his legacy.